MarcelCaron-NOAA/verif_plotting/README.md

 ```

 ## CONFIGURATION:
-After setting up verif_plotting, edit the exported variables in py_plotting.config.
+After setting up verif_plotting, edit the configuration variables in py_plotting.config.
 Each
-variable is a string that will be ingested by the python code.
+variable contains a string that will be ingested by the python code.
 You'll need to
 be able to point to a correctly structured metplus statistics archive (see the
 comment for Directory Settings in py_plotting.config for details).

 ### Limitations
-In some cases, possible values for exported variables will be limited to what is listed in the
+In some cases, possible values for configuration variables will be limited to what is listed in the
 metplus .stat files or the statistics archive you are using (e.g., values for `FCST_LEAD` or `MODEL`).
 In
 others, possible values will be limited to what has been predefined elsewhere in verif_plotting
 (e.g., values for `EVAL_PERIOD`).
 Finally, some settings must match certain
-allowable settings, which are defined in ${USH_DIR}/settings.py in the `case_type`
+allowable settings, which are hard-coded to prevent unexpected behaviors
+and are defined in ${USH_DIR}/settings.py in the `case_type` attribute of the `Reference()` class.
-attribute of the `Reference()` class.
-Two asterisks (\*\*) mark these latter settings in
-the comments in py_plotting.config.
+Two asterisks (\*\*) mark these latter settings in the comments in py_plotting.config.

 ### Configuring Plot Type
-The plot type is requested via the last export variable in py_plotting.config.
-Replace the string with
+The plot type is requested via the last configuration variable in py_plotting.config.
-the desired plot type as explained in the comment.
-In most cases, a plot will
+Replace the value with the desired plot type as explained in the comment.
+Most plots will
-include all of the listed settings; for example, the python code will attempt to
+include all of the listed values in each user-defined configuration;
+for example, the python code will attempt to
 plot all of the listed models in `MODEL` on the same plot, as well as all of the
 init/valid hours in `FCST_INIT/VALID_HOUR` and lead times in `FCST_LEAD`.
 Exceptions to this are any listed `var_name`s and listed domains (`VX_MASK_LIST`),